5 reasons the iPhone XR will succeed where iPhone 5c failed

 Even before yesterday’s announcement, it was obvious that the iPhone XR was going to look like an iPhone X from the front and an iPhone 8 from the back.
 Rumors set the expectations, then part and CAD leaks confirmed them — for a “new iPhone” model, this is almost as conservative as the iPhone 8.
 By comparison, that’s nothing like the iPhone 5c, a design Apple anticipated would be polarizing, then accentuated with a range of cheap-looking colors.

 The iPhone XR is comparatively classy, largely because it’s made from glass and metal.
 It expands the successful iPhone 8 (and iPod nano/mini) strategy of using colors to appeal to more users, even if that means adding some wacky ones to attract niche customers.
 In some ways, this is the anodized aluminum color scheme iPhone users have been waiting years to purchase.
-So there are good reasons that analysts are expecting over half of all new iPhone sales to be the XR rather than the two Xs models, with the ratio growing in 2019.
+So there are good reasons that analysts are expecting over half of all new iPhone sales to be the XR rather than the two XS models, with the ratio growing in 2019.

 5. More people are buying iPhones now, though only Apple knows the mix from a huge lineup